 The ocean isn’t loved because of the waves and its violent unpredictable nature and omnipotence.
 It’s loved because can complete pieces of our soul – wash and mend them too if necessary.
 I love it because of its beyond inhuman quality.
 No matter how much we rip and burn, tear and claw in our own lives, it’s always there, being.
 And hopefully it always will be, as it is now, or better.
 The piece I scrapped to focus on this was an incredibly snide sarcastic piece about “winning” in unbelievably cheap disgusting ways, and using Frank Underwood as example why it didn’t matter, as long as at the end of the day you win.
 Written for the facebook by the facebook.
 “History belongs to the victors” and that’s the truth; but all history matters, because ALL life matters.
 Human nature may be as it is, and we all like to win and be on the winning team, but in life beyond basic sport it’s not even a preference.
 It’s perception.
 George Washington had slaves, and was probably a jerk.
 Honestly, Forget your hashtag… what do you even want?
 We allow ourselves a certain amount of leeway with what we know to be true, in order to keep faith in what we believe in.
 George Washington along with every single lineman to ever strap on a pair of cleats undoubtedly are stocked with courage… does that mean none of them were or couldn’t be homosexual?
 Logic would say otherwise.
 I’ve never been to a gay bar before, but logic would say there’s a lot of big metrosexual jock like dudes there.
 The reason why there has never been a queer offensive lineman is because we as a society still haven’t found them as men who are homosexual rather than homosexuals who do homosexual things.
 Pretty plain and simple.
 Pretty ignorant and stupid.
 With people, history, religion, relationships, anything we believe in we will allow ourselves a certain amount of space between what’s reality, and what we want to believe in order to maintain faith in the overall structure of our life.
 Faith is not sincere unconditionally.
 We have to feed it and nourish it with hope and belief.
 And at least hope is a fickle fleeting bitch.
 Put faith in ideas and parts of life greater than your own self that are good and wonderful and follow nothing but your own soul, and you cannot go wrong, whether you find yourself in an intense uncertain relationship you can’t shake completely on your own grasping and fighting for air, or anything at all.
 Avoid the drainage of cheap and superficial outlets like social media.
 Life isn’t easy.
 Faith isn’t an infinite commodity.
 You’re never in complete control, and you shouldn’t be.
 No one has the answers except for you.
 But from the bottom of my heart what is great cannot be killed, and what is that good can never die.
 Anything and everything is always possible.
 You have to believe in yourself.

-To buy my collection of essays and other creative pieces, click HERE.
+To buy my collection of essays and other short stories, click HERE.